abbystout/stoutabigail1/content/posts/external-post.md

 "The definition of leadership is to know the way, to show the way, and to go the way." - Joel Hilchey

+"Love is that condition in which the happiness of another person is essential to your own" - Robert A. Heinlein

+"Kind words can be short and easy to speak, but their echoes are truly endless." - Mother Teresa